TheVDIGuys/Windows_10_VDI_Optimize/2004/README.md

  3. The PowerShell script file 'Win10_VirtualDesktop_Optimize.ps1'
  4. The two folders '2004' and 'LGPO'.

-NOTE: This script now takes just over one minute to complete on the reference (gold) device.
+NOTE: This script now takes just a few minutes to complete on the reference (gold) device.
 The total runtime will be presented at the end, in the status output messages.
 A prompt to reboot will appear when the script has comoletely finished running.
 Wait for this prompt to confirm the script has successfully completed.

 # Full Instructions
 1. Download to the reference device, in a folder (ex.
 C:\Optimize), the following files: